This tutorial walks through refinement of the E. coli groEL chain H (PDB ID 8P4P) from Figure 5 in our paper:

 Note

-There is a degree of stochasticity in the gradient descent and per-iteration rigid body refinement protocols.
-For this reason, there can be slight differences between ROCKET refinements started with the same inputs and parameters.
+There is some stochasticity in the gradient descent and per-iteration rigid-body refinement steps.
+Two ROCKET runs started from the same inputs and parameters may still differ slightly.